SmalsResearch/bePelias/README.md

 - no_hn
 - no_city, no_hn

+If no result was found so far, we start again the above sequence, but without checking postcode.

 ### Best result selection

 If no transformer sequence sent to struct_or_unstruct gives a building level result, we will choose the best candidate amongst all those struct_or_unstruct results.